MdTanvirHossainTusher/QA_Classifier/README.md

 # Build and Run
 Run `python app.py` command to run the app.
 Go to the required localhost url.
 Now submit a programming related question and see the predicted category/categories.

+# To deploy on `render.com`

+1. Create the docker file as `Dockerfile` and write those code as it is.
+2. Create a `requirements.txt` file and make you this file contains these two libraries-

+    Flask==2.0.1
+    gunicorn==20.1.0

+3. Build the Docker Image with `docker build -t flask-app .` command.
+4. Run the Docker Container with `docker run -p 8000:8000 flask-app` command.
+5. Access Your Application on `http://localhost:8000`
+6. Deploy the app on render.
+Use `gunicorn app:app` on the `Start Command` field.
+Here, the left app `app:app` indicates the `app.py` file.